northstowekarate/northstowekarate.github.io/faq/index.md

 ## Why learn karate?

-Karate improves fitness, confidence, focus and self‑defence skills within a supportive community.You can learn more on our [benefits of karate page](https://www.northstowekarate.com/benefits-of-karate/).
+Karate improves fitness, confidence, focus and self‑defence skills within a supportive community.
+You can learn more on our [benefits of karate page](https://www.northstowekarate.com/benefits-of-karate/).